microbialman/IBDTherapyResponsePaper/README.md

 # IBDTherapyResponsePaper

-This repository contains code used for the analyses in the IBD Therapy Response paper by Friedrich and Pohin et al. It is divided into folders, each concerning a different data type or analytical approach.
+This repository contains code used for the analyses in the IBD Therapy Response paper by Friedrich, Pohin, and Jackson et al. It is divided into folders, each concerning a different data type or analytical approach.
 These are briefly outlined below.

 ## Module_Analyses